RubenRibeiro13/database-backup-solution/README.md

 ### Python Backup Script: `backup.py`
 - Creates encrypted backups of a PostgreSQL database.
 - Removes old backups based on a retention period.
-- Executes inside a Docker container in Linux servers.
+- Executes inside a Docker container on Linux servers.

 ### Dockerfile: `Dockerfile`
 - Sets up the container environment for the backup script.
-- Installs necessary packages for the server.
+- Installs the necessary packages for the container.
 - Makes the Entrypoint script executable.

 ### Entrypoint Script: `entrypoint.sh`